 - No built-in voice command

-Samsung SmartThings is another one of the best smart home hubs.
+Samsung SmartThings is our middle of the line choice.
 You can buy a home monitoring kit for the Samsung smart hub, which comes with various products to turn your home into a smart home.
 From there, you can purchase however many compatible products you need.